 Ready to maximize profits and optimize operations for your dispensary?

-Inventory management is an essential part of running a successful cannabis retail operation.
+Cannabis inventory management is an essential part of running a successful business.
 In order to ensure that your dispensary shelves are consistently stocked with the products customers want, you’ll need to stay on top of inventory levels, create procedures for receiving shipments and stocking shelves, and accurately record all transactions in order to comply with legal requirements.
-With proper inventory management practices in place, your business will maximize profits while remaining compliant.
-In this blog post, we'll take an in-depth look at inventory management best practices that will help ensure maximum efficiency within your dispensary business.

-1. Complete smaller, frequent cycle counts:
+Complete smaller, frequent cycle counts

-A cycle count is a physical count of inventory to look at what an inventory system thinks the shop has, compared to what is actually there.
-Inventory shrinkage can lead to discrepancies between assumed and actual numbers, so a complete count of all products is needed to accurately identify them (and required by Department of Cannabis Control to complete every 30 days in California).
 Instead of completing a full store cycle count once a month, it’s easier for your team to complete smaller, more frequent counts of different sections or categories of products to ensure that all the inventory is accounted for and accurately recorded.

 Meadow’s Cycle Count Feature includes: